Linuxfabrik/monitoring-plugins/check-plugins/conntrack/README.md

 ```

 An average chain length well above two means the hash table is too small for the number of tracked connections, usually because `nf_conntrack_max` was raised at some point and `nf_conntrack_buckets` was not.
 Set the two to the same value.

+Where the chains are short and the table is nearly empty, the clash is the whole story and there is nothing to repair.
+The kernel can resolve a clash for UDP, ICMP and GRE but not for TCP, so every collision between two packets of the same new TCP connection costs one packet, raising `drop` and `insert_failed` by one each.
+The client resends the SYN and the connection comes up a moment later.
+Compare the reported rate against what the host produces while everything is fine and raise `--warning-drops` above it.

+### `drop` and `insert_failed` report the same rate

+They are the same event.
+An unresolvable clash raises both counters for the one packet it drops, so a service that reports `drop 0.0167/s, insert_failed 0.0167/s` saw a single clash in the interval, not two separate faults. `chainlength` raises `insert_failed` alongside itself in the same way.
+That is why every counter is compared against its threshold on its own and never summed.

 ### The check reports "Connection tracking is not active on this host."